 ** Change the application name in the query with your selected application

 Prepare your uninstaller command and once approved, deploy to the Last Usage over 90 days collection.
-Make sure the deployment is quiet or have a minimum of warning.
-If your company use System Center Orchestrator, we suggest to take a look at this blog series by Neil Peterson.
+Make sure the deployment is quiet or has a minimum of warning.
+If your company uses System Center Orchestrator, we suggest taking a look at this blog series by Neil Peterson.
 He wrote a couple of posts on Software Metering Deep Dive and Automation, The Basics, The Collections and Orchestrator Integration.
 The integration with Orchestrator ensures that users are warned before getting their application uninstalled.

-There’s not much thing to for verification since the mechanism is based on installed software.
-As soon the device is completely uninstall the software do a hardware inventory scan, the devices will be excluded from Installed collection.
-You can also use our Inventoried Software report that monitor software last usage based on installation.
+There’s not many things for verification since the mechanism is based on installed software.
+As soon the device is completely uninstalled the software does a hardware inventory scan, the devices will be excluded from the Installed collection.
+You can also use our inventory software report that monitors software’s last usage based on installation.